Cart-pole Swing-up Task Using MPC

 \[\int_{t_k}^{t_{k+1}}{\dot{x}} = \int_{t_k}^{t_{k+1}}{f(x)},\]

-is equivalent to calculating the area under the curve \(f(x)\) from \(t_k\) to \(t_{k+1}\).
-Which we can easily see can be approximated by a trapezoidal quadrature denoted by the yellow region.
-Using the formula of trapezoidal area we can get an approximation of the system dynamics
+this is equivalent to calculating the area under the curve \(f(x)\) from \(t_k\) to \(t_{k+1}\), which we can easily see can be approximated by a trapezoidal quadrature denoted by the yellow region.
+Using the formula for trapezoidal area, we can get an approximation of the system dynamics

 \[\int_{t_k}^{t_{k+1}}{\dot{x}} = \frac{t_{k+1} - t_k}{2}\Big(f(x(t_k)) + f(x(t_{k+1}))\Big) \approx x(t_{k+1}) - x(t_k),\]